jasonacox/TinyLLM/chatbot/README.md

 #### Search the Web

 The `/search` command will allow the chatbot to search the web to help answer your prompt.
-This requires a [SearXNG](https://docs.searxng.org/) server which can be set up using:
+This requires a [SearXNG](https://docs.searxng.org/) server which is started as part of the docker compose setup or can be run using:

 ```bash
 echo "Starting $container container..."